Can Grammarly Replace an Editor?

 Engagement advice pertains to using a variety of sentence structures and avoiding overused words.

-But it can’t displace a copy editor because its algorithm isn’t sufficiently comprehensive or accurate.
+However, it can’t displace a copy editor because its algorithm isn’t sufficiently comprehensive or accurate.
 I penned a post about Grammarly’s precision if you’re interested in knowing more.

 Why Grammarly Can’t Replace a Developmental Editor